krasimir/cssx/docs/cssx-lang.md

 };
 ```

-As it is this code is not doing anything.
+As it is this code is doing nothing.
 However if we run `obj.styles()` we'll get a new stylesheet that results to the following css:

 ```css
 body {